rosedu/site/legal.markdown

 See all members of the organization [here][members].

-We maintain a [Q&A page][qa] (in Romanian) with legal and accounting information about running a non-profit.
+We maintain a [Q&A page][qa] (in Romanian) with legal and accounting information about running a non-profit organization.

 [qa]: http://rosedu.github.com/legal-qa/qa.html
 [aboutus]: {{site.basepath}}aboutus#joinus